privatenumber/link/README.md

 ## FAQ

 ### Why should I use this over `npm link`?
-Because `npm link` has foot guns that make it dangerous to use.
+Because `npm link` has [footguns that make it dangerous to use](https://hirok.io/posts/avoid-npm-link).

 ### Why does `npx link` point to `ln`?